30 November 2021 (updated: 25 July 2024)

 Al possibilities are growing and are a glimmer of hope for healthcare in the unfair fight against unreliable self-diagnosing by “Dr. Google” and medical fake news circulating online.

-AI-powered healthcare apps like symptom checkers or chatbots have the chance to empower patients with relevant knowledge based on the reliably aggregated information.
+AI-powered healthcare apps like symptom checkers or chatbots have the chance to empower patients with relevant knowledge based on reliably aggregated information.

 Only in the U.S., 12 million adults seeking medical care are being misdiagnosed every year.
-AI can also support doctors and medical practitioners with gathering valuable data on non-specific symptoms and hence contribute to research and even better medical assessment.
+AI can also support doctors and medical practitioners in gathering valuable data on non-specific symptoms and hence contribute to research and even better medical assessment.
 No doctor can have substantial knowledge of all diseases circulating around, and this is where AI can come in handy, and contribute to giving the right diagnosis.

-When partnered up with relevant healthcare organizations and clinics, symptom checkers can transform into pocket smart health assistants enhancing and altering the whole patient experience.
+When partnered up with relevant healthcare organizations and clinics, symptom checkers can transform into pocket-smart health assistants enhancing and altering the whole patient experience.
 Since partnerships with local healthcare institutions here appear crucial, it is unlikely that one solution will monopolize the market, there’s room to grow and market penetration.

 Medical record apps